Table of Contents

 Wrapping Up

-Thunder and lightning were regarded as powerful divine events and were associated with various deities.
-There are different local traditions and beliefs about these thunder and lightning gods, but they were generally seen as protectors from the forces of nature, givers of bountiful harvests, and the ones who fought alongside warriors during times of war.
+Ancient people saw thunder and lightning as powerful divine events and they associated various deities with these natural phenomena.
+While there are different local traditions and beliefs about these thunder and lightning gods, in most cultures, these gods were protectors from the forces of nature, givers of bountiful harvests, and the ones who fought alongside warriors during times of war.